 Contacts by Research Area page.
 For a list of all BBCB staff and links to their biographical sketches, see the

-Biomedical Technology BranchThis branch supports research to discover, create and develop innovative technologies for biomedical research.
-Technology development often requires multidisciplinary and team-oriented approaches and can lead to new or improved instrument development that has broad application to medical research.
-Areas of emphasis include computational infrastructure, molecular imaging and dynamics, and technologies to elucidate structural and functional biology.
+Biomedical Technology BranchThis branch supports research to discover, create, and develop innovative technologies for biomedical research.
+Technology development often requires multidisciplinary and team-oriented approaches and can lead to new or improved instrument and methods development that has broad application to medical research.
+Areas of emphasis include computational infrastructure, molecular and cellular imaging and dynamics, and technologies to elucidate structural and functional biology.
 The branch also supports biomedical technology research resources.